wigy/chronicles_of_grunt/README.md

 #### Options
 ##### file
 Type: `String`

-If the option is given, scane for VERSION and DEBUG variables from the given file and update them accordingly.
+If the option is given, scan for VERSION and DEBUG variables from the given file and update them accordingly.

 ## License